Alpha · Pixel Art Fantasy MMO

 Why I'm building this

 I'm Credo, a software engineer based in NYC with over a decade shipping at scale.
-Velanor is my passion project.
+Velanor is my passion project, and I'm solo developing it.
 It's my first game project of scale.

 I'm making it because I want to play it.
 The games I keep coming back to are WoW (especially classic), Path of Exile, Realm of the Mad God, and OSRS.
 They reward a real grind, take class fantasy seriously, and don't sell power.
 I want to feel like I'm playing a deadly Fire Mage, an unkillable tank, or some weirder spec nobody else is running.
 The chase has to be real.